-Whatever your motivations are - This should get you off the ground in trying to develop a new Pairlist provider.
+Whatever your motivations are - This should get you off the ground in trying to develop a new Pairlist Handler.

-First of all, have a look at the VolumePairList provider, and best copy this file with a name of your new Pairlist Provider.
+First of all, have a look at the VolumePairList Handler, and best copy this file with a name of your new Pairlist Handler.

-This is a simple provider, which however serves as a good example on how to start developing.
+This is a simple Handler, which however serves as a good example on how to start developing.

-Next, modify the classname of the provider (ideally align this with the Filename).
+Next, modify the class-name of the Handler (ideally align this with the module filename).

-The base-class provides the an instance of the bot (
+The base-class provides an instance of the exchange (

 Now, let's step through the methods which require actions:

-Configuration for PairListProvider is done in the bot configuration file in the element
+Configuration for the chain of Pairlist Handlers is done in the bot configuration file in the element

-"number_assets" is used to specify the maximum number of pairs to keep in the whitelist.
+"number_assets" is used to specify the maximum number of pairs to keep in the pairlist.
 Please follow this to ensure a consistent user experience.

-"sort_key" to specify the sorting value - however feel free to specify whatever is necessary for your great algorithm to be successfull and dynamic.
+"sort_key" to specify the sorting value - however feel free to specify whatever is necessary for your great algorithm to be successful and dynamic.

 Returns a description used for Telegram messages.

-This should contain the name of the Provider, as well as a short description containing the number of assets.
+This should contain the name of the Pairlist Handler, as well as a short description containing the number of assets.
 Please follow the format

 "PairlistName - top/bottom X pairs".